A Canticle for Leibowitz: Development

 A Canticle for Leibowitz was the only novel Miller published during his lifetime.
 For the fix-up, Miller did not just collate the three short stories.
 He changed the title and the names of some characters, added new characters, changed the nature and prominence of existing characters, and added Latin passages.
-These revisions affected the religious and recurrence themes of the story, improving it from the magazine version.
+These revisions affected the religious and recurrence themes of the story.
 The Latin phrases in the novel relate to Roman Catholic Church practices, rituals and official communications.
 Susan Olsen writes that Miller did not include the Latin phrases just to "add dignity" to the work, but to emphasize its religious themes, making it consonant with the tradition of Judeo-Christian writings.

 Changing the name of the abbot of the first part from "Father Juan" to "Abbot Arkos" strengthened the cyclical/recurrence motif, since the name of the first abbot encountered, "Arkos", begins with the first letter of the Latin alphabet and the name of the last abbot, "Zerchi", begins with the last letter.
 Miller also expanded certain scenes, increasing their importance: for instance, the initial encounter between Brother Francis and Abbot Arkos in "Fiat Homo" grew from two pages in the short story to eight pages in the novel.
 Abbot Arkos was shown to possess doubts and uncertainty, unlike the dogmatism of Father Juan.

-Miller also used the adaptation process to add a significant layer of complexity to the story.
+Miller also used the adaptation process to add a layer of complexity to the story.
 Walker Percy recognized this dimension of the novel, which he compared to a "cipher, a coded message, a book in a strange language".
 David Seed deemed the novel "charged with half-concealed meaning", an intricacy that seems to have been added as Miller was revising the stories for publication as a novel.
 Decoding messages such as this is an important activity in Miller's works, both in A Canticle for Leibowitz and in his short stories.
 For example, in the original version of "Fiat Homo", Miller limits his "wordplay" to an explicit symbolism involving the letter "V" and Brother Francis' "Voice/Vocation" during Francis' encounter with the wandering pilgrim.
 In the novel, however, "Miller reserves such symbolistic cross-references to the more intellectual analysts and builds a comedy of incomprehension around Francis".

-Miller's extensive experience in writing for science fiction magazines contributed to his achievement with A Canticle for Leibowitz.
-His strengths were with the medium lengths of the short story, novelette, and short novel, where he effectively combined character, action, and import.
-The success of this full-length novel rests on its tripartite structure: each section is "short novel size, with counterpoint, motifs, and allusions making up for the lack of more ordinary means of continuity".
+Miller's experience in writing for science fiction magazines contributed to his writing of A Canticle for Leibowitz.
+His background was with the medium lengths of the short story, novelette, and short novel, where he combined character, action, and import.
+This full-length novel has a tripartite structure: each section is "short novel size, with counterpoint, motifs, and allusions making up for the lack of more ordinary means of continuity".